I Tested Wix vs Squarespace vs WordPress: My Overall Winner in 2025

 Every builder comes with additional costs to consider, such as Squarespace’s Acuity Scheduling tool which starts from $16 per month, or Wix’s Email Marketing package where you can pay to unlock more monthly emails.

-WordPress itself is free to use, but we recommend treading carefully – you’ll need to pay for hosting, templates, and plugins, too!
+WordPress itself is free to use, but I recommend treading carefully – you’ll need to pay for hosting, templates, and plugins, too!
 All of this is included in Wix and Squarespace’s plans.

 If you’re happy to hunt around for good deals and enjoy having full control over every aspect of your budget, then WordPress can be a lot cheaper than Wix and Squarespace.
 That said, WordPress pricing can vary greatly depending on the site, whereas Wix and Squarespace offer more structure with their pricing plans.

-When testing Wix ourselves, we used the newly released AI chatbot to help create a custom website for us.
-It asked a few basic questions about goals and the target audience, all the while generating a tailored site plan based on our responses.
-For example, we said we wanted to build an online store to sell house plants and Wix’s AI chatbot created a catchy tagline and suggested the tone of voice should be “straightforward and nature-loving”.
+When testing Wix, I used the newly released AI chatbot to help me create a custom website.
+It asked a few basic questions about my goals and target audience, all the while generating a tailored site plan based on my responses.
+For example, I said I wanted to build an online store to sell house plants and Wix’s AI chatbot created a catchy tagline and suggested the tone of voice should be “straightforward and nature-loving”.

-The whole onboarding process takes about a minute from conversation to website creation, and we could easily customize the AI creation using Wix’s user-friendly drag-and-drop editor.
+The whole onboarding process takes about a minute from conversation to website creation, and I could easily customize the AI creation using Wix’s user-friendly drag-and-drop editor.

 Wix’s AI chatbot is a particularly useful building tool for small businesses short on time or for individuals who lack technical confidence when it comes to these types of tasks.